quartznet/quartznet/docs/documentation/faq.md

 Now, aside from "how many can I store?" is the question of "how many jobs can Quartz be running at the same moment in time?"

-One thing that CAN slow down quartz itself is using a lot of listeners (TriggerListeners, JobListeners, and SchedulerListeners).
+One thing that CAN slow down Quartz itself is using a lot of listeners (TriggerListeners, JobListeners, and SchedulerListeners).
 The time spent in each listener obviously adds into the time spent "processing" a job's execution, outside of actual execution of the job.
 This doesn't mean that